 This is the official website for the North Middlesex Regional High School building project.
-It is updated regularly with the latest information about the project and its current status.
+It is regularly updated with the latest information about the project, its current status, and photos of the progress.
 Have a question for the committee?
 Submit your questions and feedback online. »

 Attention: Due to construction activities, athletic fields for different sports will be reallocated during the multiple phases of the project.
 View the updated Field Schedule [PDF] »

-Our next meeting is being held on Monday, February 8, 2016, at the high school at 5:00 PM.
-Agenda items will be included in a future update.
+Our next meeting is being held on Monday, October 3, 2016, at the high school at 5:00 PM.